-First, the length of all output blocks including redundancy is calculated.
+A processing node calculates the final length of all output blocks including redundancy.
 This is done by L=roof((<input block size in bytes>+4)/<encryption block size in bytes>)\<block size in bytes>.
-The block is prepended with a 32-bit length indicator in bytes at the beginning (little-endian).
+The block is prepended with a 32-bit uint length indicator in bytes (little-endian).
 This length indicator i is calculated by i=<input block size in bytes>\randominteger()\L. The rest of the input block up to length L is padded with random data.
-If GF(16) is applied, numbers are treated as little-endian representations.
+A routing block builder SHOULD specify a PRNG and a seed to be used for this padding.
+If GF(16) is applied, all numbers are treated as little-endian representations.
+Only GF(8) and GF(16) are allowed fields.